-Our Board has adopted a dividend policy pursuant to which we currently pay a cash dividend on Broadcom ordinary shares on a quarterly basis.
+Our Board has adopted a dividend policy pursuant to which we currently pay a cash dividend on our common stock on a quarterly basis.
 The declaration and payment of any dividend is subject to the approval of our Board and our dividend may be discontinued or reduced at any time.
 There can be no assurance that we will declare cash dividends in the future in any particular amounts, or at all.
-Furthermore, we may declare dividends as interim dividends, which are wholly provisional under Singapore law and may be revoked by our Board at any time prior to the payment thereof.

-Future dividends, if any, and their timing and amount, may be affected by, among other factors: management's views on potential future capital requirements for strategic transactions, including acquisitions; earnings levels; contractual restrictions; cash position and overall financial condition; and changes to our business model.
+Future dividends, if any, and their timing and amount, may be affected by, among other factors: management's views on potential future capital requirements for strategic transactions, including acquisitions; earnings levels; contractual restrictions; our stock repurchase program; cash position and overall financial condition; and changes to our business model.
 The payment of cash dividends is restricted by applicable law, contractual restrictions and our corporate structure.
-Pursuant to Singapore law and Broadcom's Constitution, no dividends may be paid except out of our profits or expected profits, based on Singapore accounting standards.
-Because we are a holding company, our ability to pay cash dividends on Broadcom ordinary shares is also limited by restrictions on our ability to obtain sufficient funds through dividends from subsidiaries.
+Because we are a holding company, our ability to pay cash dividends is also limited by restrictions on our ability to obtain sufficient funds through dividends from subsidiaries.